Flandreau Indian School

-Flandreau Indian School (FIS), previously Flandreau Indian Vocational High School, is an boarding school for Native American children (primarily Lakota) in unincorporated Moody County, South Dakota, adjacent to Flandreau.
+Flandreau Indian School (FIS), previously Flandreau Indian Vocational High School, is a boarding school for Native American children (primarily Lakota) in unincorporated Moody County, South Dakota, adjacent to Flandreau.
 It is operated by the Bureau of Indian Education (BIE) and is off-reservation.

 It is one of four such off-reservation boarding schools directly operated by the BIE.
-It offers grades 9-12.
+It offers grades 9–12.
 Established in 1872 as a Presbyterian mission school, it is the oldest continuously operating Indian boarding school in the United States.

 History

-The Presbyterian Church established this as a mission school in 1872, serving grades 1-6.
+The Presbyterian Church established this as a mission school in 1872, serving grades 1–6.
 The federal government took over operations in 1877 and opened dormitories in 1892 for boarding students.
 High school classes were later added.
 In the 1940s the Lakota campaigned to close the school but it did not succeed.
 Since the mid-20th century, public school districts and tribally controlled schools have provided education to more Native American students.
 BIE funding decreased for this and similar schools after a change of rules in 2004.
 Many facilities were closed and staff were laid off.

 In the 19th and early 20th centuries, such federal boarding schools were intended to assimilate Native American students into the dominant Anglo-American culture: teaching English, Christianity, and European American culture.
 By the early 21st century, many federal schools had become centers of second chances, assisting students who were orphaned, had learning problems, or difficult home lives.